 - Valid return ticket or valid ticket to a destination outside the Philippines

-Note: If your stamp or tourist visa expiration date falls on a weekend or holiday you will need to visit an immigration office and apply for extension before the last business day before your stamps or tourist visa expires.
+Note: If your stamp or tourist visa expiration date falls on a weekend or holiday you will need to visit an immigration office and apply for an extension before the last business day before your stamps or tourist visa expires.
 Failure to do so will result in additional fines and fees.
 Extension of your tourist visa is subject to approval by immigration authorities and is not guaranteed.

 Disclaimer: The information provided in this article is for informational purposes only.
-I cannot guaranty the accuracy of the information as it is subject to change.
+I cannot guarantee the accuracy of the information as it is subject to change.
 U.S. citizens are strongly advised to contact the appropriate Philippine government authorities or nearest Philippine embassy/consulate for all current information and requirements.